Is being nude with others legal?

 I have registered for a membership, but haven't paid.
 What should I expect?

-Applications will remain pending, i.e. in a permanent state of limbo.
+Applications will remain pending, i.e. in a state of limbo.
 You will not be granted access to the events listing until the membership fee is paid and your application is approved.
+Unpaid applications will generally be cancelled and you will need to start again.
+Please do not register unless you are able to complete a PayPal payment for the annual membership.

 I'm attending my first swim.
 What should I expect?

-After you have registered, paid, and received confirmation of your ticket, all you need to do is show up to the right location at the right time.
+After you have registered, paid, and received a payment receipt, all you need to do is show up to the right location at the right time.

 Please contact us if you still have questions at CalgaryNudeRecreation@gmail.com